 Throughout the year, we hold New Member Blessings where new members are celebrated, blessed, and formally welcomed into the church community.

-Please contact Jenner at any time to begin the membership process at firstname.lastname@example.org
+Please contact Jenner, our Connections Coordinator, at any time to begin the membership process at firstname.lastname@example.org